On Lattice Constructions D and D' from q-ary Linear Codes: Volume and Minimum Distance of Construction D and D'

-\begin{remark} We can see from the proof above that the condition of the codes being nested was not used.
-Indeed, if the underlying codes are linear but not necessarily nested, we can consider a particular case of another well-studied construction, namely the Construction $C$.
-Therefore, in this case, we could deduce the same formula for $L_\mathrm{P}$-distances of the discrete set $\Gamma_{C}$ proceeding as in the Theorem above.
-This generalizes a known result for the Euclidean minimum distance of Construction $C$, which is presented in \cite{conway2013sphere} and \cite{bollauf2019multilevel}. \end{remark}
+\begin{remark} We can see that in the proof { of Theorem \ref{TeoDistLpDbarra}} the condition of the codes being nested (required for Construction $\overline{D}$) was not used.
+We could then have considered the more general Construction $C$ for linear codes, which is not approached here, and get an analogous expression.
+This generalized the result of \cite{conway2013sphere} and \cite{bollauf2019multilevel} regarding the Euclidean minimum distance of Construction $C$ to $L_{\mathrm{P}}$-distances. \end{remark}

 \begin{example} Considering the family of codes given in Example \ref{excomordemdiferentedeplasConstD}, observe that both chains are closed under the zero-one addition, since $\mathcal{C}_1 = \Hat{\mathcal{C}}_1 = \Z_{6}^{2}$.
 Thus, in this case, by Theorem \ref{TeoDistLpDbarra} the $L_{\mathrm{P}}$-distance of the codes $\mathcal{C}_2$ and $\Hat{\mathcal{C}}_2$ determine completely the $L_{\mathrm{P}}$-distance of $\Lambda_{D}$ and $\Hat{\Lambda}_{D}$, respectively.
 Specifically, for $\mathrm{P} =2$ (Euclidean minimum distance), we obtain $d_{2}(\Lambda_{D}) = \min \left\{36, 6, 1\right\} = 1$ and $d_2 (\Hat{\Lambda}_{D}) = \min \left\{36, 6, \sqrt{5}\right\} = \sqrt{5}$. \end{example}